Smith Wildcat Review

 Fit and Comfort

 True to the goggle glasses trend, the Wildcat provides ample coverage and protection during high-speed activities.
 At 135mm wide and 62mm tall, the lens is one of the biggest of any model we tested.
-It offers a wide field of vision, and you have to work to see the frame in your peripheral vision.
+It offers a wide field of vision, and you must work to see the frame in your peripheral vision.
 While these glasses don't wrap as closely around your face as some of the other models in our test, the sheer size of the lens alone provides sufficient protection.
 Along with their UV-filtering properties, these glasses will keep your eyes safe from bugs, rocks, and branches, so you can focus on the trail or keep track of your competitors.

-The frame includes an adjustable nosepiece that moves vertically and has two width positions.
-We noticed that the nosepiece could fall off the frame fairly easily if you're a little bit overzealous with your adjustment, but it's not a huge concern since we didn't have any problems with it falling off when we weren't fiddling with it.
+The frame includes an adjustable nosepiece that moves vertically and has two width options.
+We noticed that the nosepiece could fall off the frame fairly easily if you're a little overzealous with your adjustment, but it's not a huge concern since we didn't have any problems with it falling off when we weren't fiddling with it.
 Most riders will set the nosepiece to their preferred position and forget about it.
 Both the nosepiece and the contact points of the ear arms are made of hydrophilic megol rubber that provides comfort and grip even when things get sweaty during hard efforts or on hot days.

-The one issue we encountered with the Wildcat's performance was with dust.
+The one issue we encountered with the Wildcat's performance was dust.
 In dry, dusty conditions, we noticed that the Wildcat didn't keep the dust away from our eyes as well as some of the closer-fitting models.
 The airflow between the lens and your eyes occasionally allows the dust to get behind the lens and cause some irritation.
 While this wasn't a huge issue, we wouldn't recommend these as a foolproof goggle replacement for mountain bikers in especially dry climates.